 The Puzzle contains a Random value #I and the puzzle difficulty K. The difficulty K indicates the number of lower-order bits, in the puzzle CMAC result, that MUST be zeros (see [RFC7401]).
-Responders SHOULD set K to zero by default and only increase the puzzle difficulty to protect against a DoS attack targeting the DEX handshake.
-A puzzle difficulty of zero effectively turns the puzzle mechanism into a return-routablility test and is strongly encouraged to conserve energy resources as well as to prevent unnecessary handshake delay in case of a resource-constrained Initiator during normal operation.
+Responders SHOULD set K to zero by default and only increase the puzzle difficulty to protect against a DoS attack targeting the HIP DEX handshake.
+A puzzle difficulty of zero effectively turns the puzzle mechanism into a return-routablility test and is strongly encouraged during normal operation in order to conserve energy resources as well as to prevent unnecessary handshake delay in case of a resource-constrained Initiator.

-The DH\GROUP\LIST parameter contains the Responder's order of preference based on which it chose ECDH key contained in the HOST\ID parameter (see below).
+The DH\GROUP\LIST parameter contains the Responder's order of preference based on which it chose the ECDH key contained in the HOST\ID parameter (see below).
 This allows the Initiator to determine whether its own DH\GROUP\LIST in the I1 packet was manipulated by an attacker.
-There is a further risk that the Responder's DH\GROUP\LIST was manipulated by an attacker, as the R1 packet cannot be authenticated in DEX as it can in BEX.
-Thus, it is repeated in the R2 allowing for a final check at that point.
+There is a further risk that the Responder's DH\GROUP\LIST was manipulated by an attacker, as the R1 packet cannot be authenticated in HI DEX.
+Thus, this parameter is repeated in the R2 packet to allow for a final, cryptographically secured validation.